Competitor Backlinks: Find & Replicate in 6 Steps

 This is where you play dirty by overthrowing your competitors and turning their backlinks into yours.

 You see, when you check your competitor’s backlink profile, you get to discover all the referring domains that they’ve partnered with.
+You can even use Google Scraping to scrape any relevant data on competitors backlinks that you might need.
 You could then reverse engineer the backlinks by reaching out to the admins of the referral domains, engaging them calculatedly, and then using the opportunity to overturn the status quo.

 Convincing such publishers shouldn’t be that difficult when you come to think of it.
 By featuring your competitors’ links, they’ve already demonstrated their interest in your industry content.
 So, you just need to create better posts than their current source, and voila!